Postage stamps and postal history of Mozambique: District issues

-In the 1890s, stamps were issued for the districts of the colonial administration, Zambezia, Inhambane, and Lourenço Marques and the district of Mozambique, for use in each area.
+In the 1890s, stamps were issued for the districts of the colonial administration, Zambezia, Inhambane, and Lourenço Marques, and the district of Mozambique, for use in each area.
 In 1898, King Carlos I was the subject of a lengthy series, which by 1903 numbered 23 colors and denominations.

-In 1913, the postal districts of Quelimane and Tete were created from Zambezia and separate stamps were issued.
+In 1913, the postal districts of Quelimane and Tete were created from Zambezia, and separate stamps were issued.
 All districts shared the Ceres design.
 Issues for the districts ended in 1920, in favor of stamps valid through Mozambique.

 Twentieth century

-The 1910 revolution resulted in a variety of overprints reading "REPUBLICA" on both the existing stamps, and on previously-unissued stamps depicting Manuel II of Portugal.
+The 1910 revolution resulted in a variety of overprints reading "REPUBLICA" on both the existing stamps and on previously-unissued stamps depicting Manuel II of Portugal.

 Various expediencies required a variety of surcharged stamps throughout the 1920s.
 In 1933, the Lusiad issue became standard, followed by the Empire issue in 1938.

 Postwar issues followed the general pattern for the Portuguese colonies.
-A definitive series of 1948 featured a variety of local scenery, while a 1951 series of 24 stamps depicted fish in full color.
+A 1948 definitive series featured a variety of local scenery, while a 1951 series of 24 stamps depicted fish in full color.
 A 1953 series showed butterflies and moths, while the 1961 series included the coat of arms of various Mozambique cities.
 The 1963 series showed historic ships, while in 1967 the theme was soldiers.

 Since independence

 The Lusaka Agreement of 1974 was marked in January 1975 with a philatelic design consisting of a stylized bird formed from Portugal's and Mozambique's flags.
 On June 25, 1975, many existing stamps, some going back as far as 1953, were issued with an overprint marking independence.

-Issues of independent Mozambique have been relatively restrained and focus on local subjects.
+Issues in independent Mozambique have been relatively restrained and focus on local subjects.
 Philatelic issues are frequently released in sets of four-to-six stamps.
-For instance, in 1985 there were 10 issues, of which three were single commemoratives, five were sets of four, and the remaining two were sets of six.
+For instance, in 1985, there were 10 issues, of which three were single commemoratives, five were sets of four, and the remaining two were sets of six.

 Kionga issues

 The Kionga Triangle was a tiny territory on the border between German East Africa (present-day Tanzania) and Portuguese Mozambique occupied by the Portuguese forces in 1916.
-On May 29, 1916, stamps from Lourenço Marques were overprinted "KIONGA".
+On May 29, 1916, stamps from Lourenço Marques were overprinted with "KIONGA".

 Private postal systems

-In 1891 the Mozambique Company was chartered to administer the Manica and Sofala areas, for which they issued their own stamps until 1942.
+In 1891, the Mozambique Company was chartered to administer the Manica and Sofala areas, for which they issued their own stamps until 1942.

 They were followed by the Nyassa Company in 1898, whose stamps continued until 1929.